TomPace101/nanopore_diffusion/new_notes.md

   - DONE allow user to specify folders to be added to the python path, so other python files can import their modules without the data files listing them

 # New Features/Improvements

+_ISSUE_ Templates for request generation may need to contain child requests The reason the templates are dictionaries (instead of just request instances themselves) is that a template may not define enough information for a request to be valid by itself.
+It may need to be filled in during the generation process for that to work.
+But that logic would apply to children of the template as well.
+Currently, that won't work.
+Children of a template have to be provided as request instances in the yaml file.

 _FEATURE_ Run simulations with MPI
 The issue is data extraction: each process only has part of the mesh.